Isalia20/cv-papers-from-scratch/README.md

 # Computer vision papers from scratch

 Repository for implementing computer vision papers from scratch.
+Each model is self contained(no imports from other models) and are easy to read/understand.

 ## Papers implemented: